Skip to content Skip to footer navigation

 Ashley Iredale, CHOICE whitegoods expert

-In a bottom-mount fridge, the things you're likely to be reaching for most are much closer to eye level, making it easier to find what you're looking for.
+In a bottom-mount fridge, the things you're likely to be reaching for most are much closer to eye level, making them easier to find and pick up.

 "Purchase price and running costs tend to be slightly higher for bottom-mount fridges than their top-mount counterparts, but it's a small price to pay for the improved utility and convenience," says Ashley.